dit-x/Data-Engineering/data_engineering/Data_Modeling_with_Postgresql_Project/README.md

 They’d like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis and bring me on the project.
 My role is to create a database schema and ETL pipeline for this analysis.
 I’ve tested my database and ETL pipeline by running queries given to me by the analytics team from Sparkify and compare my results with their expected results.

 # Project Description
-In this project, I’ve applied what I’ve learned on data modeling with Postgres and build an ETL pipeline using Python.
+In this project, I’ve applied what I’ve learnt on data modeling with Postgres and build an ETL pipeline using Python.
 I’ve defined fact and dimension tables for a star schema for a particular analytic focus and written an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 # Song Dataset
 The first dataset is a subset of real data from the Million Song Dataset.
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song’s track ID.
 Below is what a single song file looks like.